BerWang/web/03 Architecture.md

 Each group should now prepare their computers to avoid time being wasted when the sprint starts next week:

 1. Install/configure the editor/IDE
-2. Make sure the language compiler/interpreter is correctly configured by writing a simple hello world script
+2. Make sure the language compiler/interpreter is correctly configured by writing a simple hello world script.
-3. Make sure all the necessary libraries/frameworks are installed and working
+3. Make sure all the necessary libraries/frameworks are installed and working.

-## Microservices (advanced)

-Analyse your product and identify ways to divide it into multiple microservices.
-Can you implement these as a series of Docker containers?

-1. Start by sketching out each service.
-2. Write a `Dockerfile` for each of these in its own directory.
-3. Given the ephemeral nature of Docker containers, how will you manage persistence?
-3. Now add lines to represent the connections between the containers.
-4. Define these in a `docker-compose.yml` file.
+4. Make sure everyone has a local copy of the chosen database.